Nickie Aiken was first elected to Parliament in December 2019.

 Nickie aims to protect the international standing of the Corporation of London on the global financial and professional services stage as well as Westminster’s position as the UK’s cultural heart.

 Between April 2020 and December 2020 Nickie served as Parliamentary Private Secretary to the Ministerial Team at the Department for Housing, Communities and Local Government.
-In December 2020, Nickie was promoted to the position of Vice Chair of the Conservative Party for Women and Affiliate Groups.
+In December 2020, Nickie was promoted to Vice-Chair of the Conservative Party for Women and Affiliate Groups.

 Nickie is always keen to hear local people’s views and concerns.
 You can find her contact details here.